-Critical Illnesses can occur unexpectedly for expats based away from their home country and may cause physical disability and financial strain on not just the person that is ill but also on the whole family.
-People require a cover plan that understands your need for coverage of critical illnesses, early-stage illnesses and juvenile illnesses to relieve the financial burden you could potentially face.
+Critical Illness can occur unexpectedly for expats based away from their home country and may cause physical disability and financial strain on not just the person that is ill but also on the whole family.
+People and families require a cover plan that understands their needs for coverage of critical illness insurance, early-stage illnesses and juvenile illnesses to relieve the financial burden you could potentially face.
 Critical Illness plans cover a wide range of illnesses and an affordable insurance plan designed with extensive protection for over many illnesses can offer clients comfort knowing this is in place should the worst occur.

-Reasons To Have Critical Illness As An Expat
+Reasons To Have Critical Illness Insurance As An Expat

 - Cash to pay for medical treatments not covered by your health plan

 - Cash to pay your mortgage while you are recovering